Buy USDINR; target of 75.90 - 76.05: ICICI Direct

-ICICI Direct The rupee found support near 75.50 and witnessed some up move amid weakness in equity markets.
+ICICI Direct The rupee has been finding support near 75.50 levels and witnessed some up move amid weakness in the equities.

 ICICI Direct's currency report on USDINR